aminelfaquiri/Project_Big_Data_Mastadon_data_analysis_Airflow_Hadoop_Hbase/README.md

 6. **Consent Management:**

-   Where applicable, data processing activities are conducted only after obtaining explicit consent from data subjects, as required by GDPR.
+   Where applicable, data processing activities are conducted only after obtaining explicit consent from data subjects, as required by RGBD.
 Consent records are diligently maintained and managed.

 7. **Data Subject Rights:**